 My first shirt win was at Threadless, and it was for the IFC comp, back in 2005:

 Threadless still only paid $400 a prize in those days, and today I am surprised it won.
-Considering the calibre of designers on there now, I am sure it wouldn’t even come close!
+Considering the caliber of designers on there now, I am sure it wouldn’t even come close!

 Your t-shirt art is very dark.
 Why is this?

 I don’t really know why I like them, I just do.
 I have always like the concept of zombies, more for their graphic nature than their brain eating abilities.
-There’s a challenge to do something new with this over played genre too.
-They have an atheistic that’s the polar opposite to all the commercial stuff I do to, so again there’s an element of escapism.
+There’s a challenge to do something new with this overplayed genre too.
+They have an atheistic that’s the polar opposite to all the commercial stuff I do too, so again there’s an element of escapism.

-Of the tees that you designed which is your favorite?
+Of the t-shirts that you designed, which is your favorite?